NIHON KOHDEN Life Scope Smart Cable System (AUG 1998)

 A code stored in the plug of the measurement cable gives switching instruction to an engaged MULTI socket

-Back in the 1990s, NIHON KHODEN identified five types of analog hardware that can be linked from the inside onto the flexible MULTI-parameter sockets and to make use of these internal hardware, an external cable with the correct digital code on its plug must be inserted into one of the MULTI-parameter sockets.
-These cables with coded plugs are collectively cited as Smart Cables by the manufacturer and the codes are also known as parameter codes.
-Each MULTI-parameter socket selects only one channel of the internal hardware, except for Temperature allowing two channels of hardware to be selected.
+The identified hardware are IBP amplifier, Temperature, Cardiac Output, FiO2 and Thermistor Respiration.
+To make use of these internal hardware, an external cable with a valid digital code on its plug needs to be inserted into one of the multi-parameter sockets.
+These measurement cables with embedded codes in its plugs are collectively cited as Smart Cables by the manufacturer and the codes are also known as parameter-selection codes.
+Each multi-parameter socket selects only one channel of the internal hardware, except for Temperature allowing two channels of hardware to be selected.

 Principle of operation